rishav213m/sudoku/README.md

 # sudoku
-the famous sudoku gav=me created using java swing
+the famous sudoku game created using java swing